hajonsoft/hajonsoft-eagle/README.md

 ## Benefits of Eagle

-1- Quick atomic send (no looking for photos, vaccine file or residence permit) 2- What if you have to re-enter the same passport? one click with eagle vs all clicks and manual entry all over 3- Reuse the same data to print artifacts
+1- Quick atomic send (no looking for photos, vaccine file or residence permit) 2- Resubmit in one click with eagle vs all clicks without 3- Reuse the same data to print artifacts
 4- capture important data as they appear on screen like mofa number 5- Platform for support.
 We can't support outside HAJonSoft.
 We can send thousands of passports quickly.
 6- Reduce risk of Ehaj timeout
 7- With google vision, You don't need expensive 3M scanner.
 We read issue date too.
-8- Early validation/alert about expired passports or duplicate
+8- Early validation/alert about expired passports or duplicate 9- MRZ Manipulation
+10- Photo capture and resize is actually a challenging time consuming task.
+11- Import mofa number, automate hajj smart form

 ## References
 css escape characters.
 Sometimes an external visa system uses special character in the selector like . or : (\3A)